Alexandrov geometry: foundations: Remarks

 \subsection{Gradient flow on Riemannian manifolds}

-The gradient flow for general semiconcave functions on smooth Riemannian manifold can be introduced much cheaper.
-To do this note that the distance estimates proved in the Section~\ref{sec:grad-curv:dist-est} can be proved the same way for gradient curves of smooth semiconcave subfunctions.
-By Greene--Wu lemma \cite{greene-wu}, given a $\lambda$-concave function $f$, a compact set $K\subset \Dom f$ and $\eps>0$ there is a smooth $(\lambda-\eps)$-concave function that is $\eps$-close to $f$ on $K$.
-Hence one can apply the smoothing and pass to the limit as $\eps\to0$.
-Note that by the second distance estimate the obtained limit curve does not depend on the smoothing.
+The gradient flow for general semiconcave functions on smooth Riemannian manifolds can be introduced with much less effort.
+To do this note that the distance estimates proved in the Section~\ref{sec:grad-curv:dist-est} can be proved in the same way for gradient curves of smooth semiconcave subfunctions.
+By the Greene--Wu lemma \cite{greene-wu}, given a $\lambda$-concave function $f$, a compact set $K\subset \Dom f$, and $\eps>0$ there is a smooth $(\lambda-\eps)$-concave function that is $\eps$-close to $f$ on $K$.
+Hence one can apply smoothing and pass to the limit as $\eps\to0$.
+Note that by the second distance estimate (\ref{lem:fg-dist-est}), the limit curve obtained does not depend on the smoothing.